A thermodynamical model for paleomagnetism in Earth's crust: The analysis by a time-discrete approximation

 \Seetauk{{\bm S}_{\text{\sc e},\etau}^k} \Svetauk{{\bm S}_{\text{\sc v},\etau}^k}

 {\it Proof.} For lucidity, we divide the proof into six steps.

 {\it Step 1: Approximation by time discretization.} As we need testing by convective (but not mere partial) time derivatives, using of Galerkin method would be very technical (if not just impossible).
 Therefore, we use the Rothe method, i.e.\ the fully implicit time discretization with an equidistant partition of the time interval $I$ with the time step $\tau>0$.
-This approximation is also rather technical because the stored energy $\CC(\cdot,\theta)$ is intentionally nonconvex for $\theta<\theta_{\rm c}$, and its test by the time difference of $\mm$ is to be estimated ``on the right-hand side''.
-In addition to time discretization, we thus use also a modification of the stored energy $\CC$ by some $\CC_\eps\in W^{1,\infty}(\R)$, specifically we put
+This approximation is also rather technical because the stored energy $\varphi(\Ee,\cdot)+\theta\CC(\cdot)$ is intentionally nonconvex for $\theta<\theta_{\rm c}$, and its test by the time difference of $\mm$ is to be estimated ``on the right-hand side''.
+For this reason, we denote the possibly nonconvex part of the stored energy by